 - Simply Ask – If you interact with people on a daily basis in your business, simply ask people to add a review on your business listing.
 Most people will be happy to oblige.

 No matter how great your business is, you still might encounter a bad review.
-As I mentioned previously, many sites like Google Places and Yelp allow business owners to respond to their reviews individually.
+As we mentioned previously, many sites like Google and Yelp allow business owners to respond to their reviews individually.
 Be sure to monitor your reviews regularly and respond to them as necessary.

 Leaving bad reviews unanswered does not make them go away.
 It just makes visitors to your profile wonder what, if any, resolution your unsatisfied customers received.